 The collection, made of sintered nylon, has two necklaces, a long necklace, two earrings and a ring, and is available in powder pink color, blood red, sage green, jungle green, powder blue, midnight blue and black.
 Each collier is characterized by a hook that allows to adjust the measure: fixing it in the holes of two adjacent rings and in the case of long series it becomes an additional movable component, able to change its shape according to the point in which it is inserted.

-A preview of the 2016 edition of Maison et Objet in January, Kalikon will soon be available in the area e-shop of Maison 203
+Previewed at the January 2016 edition of Maison et Objet, Kalikon will soon also be available in the area e-shop of Maison 203